 If you are looking for a home, setting up a live chat or video conference will help both you and the potential host make sure that you are first and foremost, comfortable with each other as people.
 If you have decided it’s a good fit, move on to asking specific questions of a potential host or landlord on topics ranging from payment preferences to pet policies to how you should handle any minor or unexpected home repairs.

-Discuss the home and weigh in on pragmatic considerations from the accommodation space, furnishings, and kids’ toys to towels and bedding.
-If you are letting your home, be sure to specify if things can be cleared out and where to put them if need be.
+Discuss the home and weigh in on pragmatic considerations such as accommodation spaces, furnishings and proximity to town (restaurants, libraries, parks, etc).
+You may also want to ask questions such as how well stocked the kitchen is (will you need to provide your own Keurig machine?) to the availability of kids’ toys, towels and bedding.
+If you are letting your home, be sure to specify if furnishings/home items can be moved around and where to store items if need be.

 Prepare a Contract